Skip to main content

 Step 2.
 Navigate to the Left Border or Right Border

-Now a left border or right border is added below the paragraph.
+Now a left border or right border is added to the paragraph.

 Format the Bottom Border